 The portal that is used by an individual who has set up access to their My Health Record online.

 Documents that have been authored by an individual, authorised representative or full access nominated representative.
-These documents, such as the personal health summary, are shared with providers and other representatives.
+These documents, such as personal health summary, are available to provider organisations and other representatives.